timtomch/2014-07-15-toronto/novice/sql/01-select.md

 </div>

 <div>
-<p>Notice that three entries—one in the <code>Visited</code> table, and two in the <code>Survey</code> table—are shown in red because they don't contain any actual data: we'll return to these missing values <a href="#s:null">later</a>.
-For now, let's write an SQL query that displays scientists' names.
-We do this using the SQL command <code>select</code>, giving it the names of the columns we want and the table we want them from.
+<p>Notice that some entries are shown in red because they don't contain any actual data: we'll return to these missing values <a href="#s:null">later</a>.
+For now, let's write an SQL query that displays the names of all authors present in the catalogue.
+We do this using the SQL command <code>SELECT</code>, giving it the names of the columns we want and the table we want them from.
 Our query and its output look like this:</p>
 </div>